-“All of the reasons Hannah describes were based, at least loosely, on situations I’d either experienced or heard about, mostly from my wife or close female friends,” the author said in an interview with Coming Soon.
+“All of the reasons Hannah describes were based, at least loosely, on situations I’d either experienced or heard about, mostly from my wife or close female friends,” the author said in an interview with Coming Soon back in 2017.

-Just like the rest of the fictional characters in 13 Reasons Why, Clay is not a real person.
-However, this particular role is based off a real person in the author’s life.
+Just like the rest of the fictional characters in 13 Reasons Why, Clay Jenkins, a boy in the show who had a major crush on Hannah before her tragic death, was not a real person.
+However, this particular role was based off of a real person in the author’s life.

 If you or someone you know needs to talk to someone, text the Crisis Text Line at 741-741 or call the National Suicide Prevention Lifeline at 1-800-273-8255.